sankalpsrv/Schematise/README.md

 - [Opened a dev branch](https://github.com/sankalpsrv/Schematise/tree/dev) - contains work on putting together the developed components.
 So far have uploaded the Azure Machine Learning Endpoints approach, will be adding more with local deployment.
 - Tested various models and their quantisations for context windows, GPTQ quantised version accepts a larger context and the output is [uploaded in a notebook](https://github.com/sankalpsrv/Schematise/blob/main/Notebook-of-approaches/LocalLlama-LangChain.ipynb)
 - Ported the entire app to Streamlit and [hosted it on their Community Cloud](https://schematise.streamlit.app).
 The code for this is in the ["streamlit" branch](https://github.com/sankalpsrv/Schematise/tree/streamlit)
+- Made the LocalWorkflow CLI more robust (April 2nd)
+- Added documentation in the mkdocs format to a separate branch which is [hosted online](https://schematise.onrender.com) (dated April 10th)

 <img src = "./Flowchart.png" alt="A flowchart showing the different components of the programm which flows from Templates through to Part 1 where a combined XML is generated, and Part 2 where it is validated">

 ### Ethical considerations

-- App shall provide a disclaimer before executing and at the generated results in each case regarding the results not constituting legal advice.
 - No user data will be sought or stored in any place.
-The database integration will store the inference results for each statute.
+The database integration (in the future) will store the inference results for each statute.

 ### LLMs being compared